vabene1111/DockerPostgresBackups/README.md

-# IMPORTANT NOTE
+# Warning
-This utility is not yet fully working !
-Use at your own risk!
+This script is still WIP.
+It works pretty well right now but sometimes the load command needs to be executed twice to restore a db.
+More features and stability improvements are planned.

 # Docker Postgres Backup
 This script is primarily intended to make it easier to backup and restore postgres database containers running with docker compose but it can also be used to backup any other directory.

-**Features**
-- Dump data from postgresql containers
-- Load dumps back into postgresql containers
-- Create folder backups
-- Restore folder backups
+## Features

+**Dump** postgres databases into files with customizable prefixes and timestamps.
+Quickly **load** dumps back into the database trough an interactive command or simply load the latest backup.
-- Sync backups to basically any cloud provider using rclone
+**Sync** backups via rclone to basically any storage provider.

 ## Installation / Usage
 1. Clone this repository to your desired location.